alinourollahi/fortigate-automation/manage_malicious_ips/README.md

 1. fortigate_url: URL of your Fortigate device.
 2. fortigate_vdom: Virtual Domain (VDOM) on Fortigate.
 3. fortigate_token: API token for Fortigate authentication.
-4. ip: The IP that you want to add or delete from the "malicious_IPs" object group.
-(Only for add or delete script)